leondz/garak/README.md

 ### Install development version with `pip`

 The standard pip version of `garak` is updated periodically.
-To get a fresher version, from GitHub, try:
+To get a fresher version from GitHub, try:

 ```
 python -m pip install -U git+https://github.com/NVIDIA/garak.git@main